-The aim of this study is to build an updated body of knowledge which will inform and improve the electricity industry’s capability in workforce planning, regulatory filing and organizational planning – particularly as it relates to identifying training, programming and curriculum requirements to mitigate business risk related to human resource management.
+This current study is an update to EHRC’s 2011 LMI entitled “Power in Motion”.
+The aim of this study is to build an updated body of knowledge to inform and improve the electricity industry’s capability in workforce planning, regulatory filing and organizational planning—particularly as it relates to identifying training, programming and curriculum requirements to mitigate business risk related to human resource management.

-The study will provide both real-time current information and long-term (up to five years) estimates/assessment of labour demand and supply specifically for the electricity and renewable energy industry.
-This study forms part of EHRC’s ongoing LMI research that has provided insight into the sector since 2004.
+The study provides both real-time current information and long-term (up to 2022) estimates/assessment of labour demand and supply specifically for the electricity and renewable energy industry.

-Under the strategic guidance of an industry-represented Steering Committee (see further below), the methodology will again include an environmental scan, primary research including the administration of a national survey of employers to collect data on labour demand, key informant interviews, and a survey of educational institutions to assess supply side factors.
-This combined research will be used to produce a report for industry.
+Under the strategic guidance of the National LMI Advisory Committee, the methodology includes an environmental scan, primary research (including the administration of a national survey of employers to collect data on labour demand), key informant interviews, and a survey of educational institutions to assess supply side factors.

-Critical information gathered through this study on the labour market and current and future human resources needs will assist decision-makers within industry, government and education in identifying and planning for these needs accurately and effectively.
-In particular, information gathered through this study will be used to:
+Critical information gathered through this study on the labour market and current and future human resources needs assists decision-makers within industry, government and education in identifying and planning for these needs accurately and effectively.
+Information gathered through this study will be used to:

 - Inform organizations on what skills are available in the workforce and what gaps need to be filled;

 - Support human resources (HR) and organizational planning;

 - Brief senior managers in your organization on the issues and priorities for HR;

 - Brief regulators and other stakeholders on the issues, costs and initiatives for HR development in your organization;